thanmaiaadimulam/SGA_CLI-5-10_lab_assignment/Question_07/README.md

 chmod +x patterns.sh
 ```

-Run the script with a word list file.
-Example using the provided `words.txt`:
+Run the script with a word list file. using the provided `words.txt`:

 ```bash
 ./patterns.sh words.txt